 An important coordination between the responsible authorities is required to ensure the safety and flow of traffic at all times.
+Moreover, this coordination will be crucial for the mobilization areas and to access the Ice Control Structure.
+The very limited space, combined with the complexity of the work, will pose major challenges.
 It is also important to note that the construction of the Nuns' Island temporary causeway-bridge has had a significant impact on JCCBI's work planning, this new arrival being located near several other projects, including the projects to replace the Main Overpass and Viaducts N and V and the environmental mitigation project in the Bonaventure Expressway Sector.